I can do it myself

-- Veggie burger station full of condiments and toppings
+- Veggie burger station.
+Provide an array of of condiments and toppings

 - Cereal station.
-Mix the following with hot cereal, cold cereal or yogurt: chopped nuts, raisins, or fruits such as bananas, berries and peaches
+Let them mix in the following with hot cereal, cold cereal or yogurt: chopped nuts, raisins, or fruits such as bananas, berries and peaches

 Ensure your child’s make-it-yourself success with kid-sized plates and utensils.
 Kid-proof equipment will give you with reassurance and help minimize the mess.
 Your local restaurant supply or variety store is sure to have some fun and useful additions to your kitchen inventory.